aytacg26/ruler_of_the_world/README.md

 	9- Vietnam		1.22
 	10-Malaysia		1.14

-Player has 10 countries and total power index of cards is 14.87
+The Player has 10 countries and the total power index of cards is 14.87

-Apart from Countries, player achieved to get 2 of the technology cards, Artificial Intelligence and Machine Learning Technology Card and 5G Data Technology Card.
-In this case, Technology Power Card multiplier of the player will be 2/4 that is 0.5
+Apart from Countries, players achieved to get 2 of the technology cards, Artificial Intelligence and Machine Learning Technology Card and 5G Data Technology Card.
+In this case, the Technology Power Card multiplier of the player will be 2/4 that is 0.5

 From Energy Cards, we assume that the player achieved to get Natural Gas Card and Coal Gas Card, from EM35 List of each card, the Energy Power of the player will be calculated as follows :

-Natural Gas Card total 531 cubic km/year, WTNGP is 3948.24 cubic km/year and hence EM35 multiplier of the player from Natural Gas Card will be 0.1344 and hence additional point for the Energy Power of the player will be 0.1344 x 15 = 2.016 points and total point will be 0.5 x 14 + 15 + 2.016 = 24.016 points
+Natural Gas Card total 531 cubic km/year, WTNGP is 3948.24 cubic km/year and hence EM35 multiplier of the player from Natural Gas Card will be 0.1344 and hence additional point for the Energy Power of the player will be 0.1344 x 15 = 2.016 points and the total point will be 0.5 x 14 + 15 + 2.016 = 24.016 points

-Coal Gas Card total 4410.3M tonnes per year, WTCP is 7109.7M tonnes per year and hence EM35 multiplier of the player will be 0.62 and additional point for the Energy Power of the player will be 0.62 x 6 = 3.72 points and total point will be 0.5 x 8 + 6 + 3.72 = 13.72 points
+Coal Gas Card total 4410.3M tonnes per year, WTCP is 7109.7M tonnes per year and hence EM35 multiplier of the player will be 0.62 and an additional point for the Energy Power of the player will be 0.62 x 6 = 3.72 points and the total point will be 0.5 x 8 + 6 + 3.72 = 13.72 points

-In this case, total Energy Power Point of the player will be 37.736 and we know that Total Base Point of the Energy Cards is 67.
-At this point, Energy Power Card multiplier of the player will be 0.563
+In this case, the total Energy Power Point of the player will be 37.736 and we know that the Total Base Point of the Energy Cards is 67.
+At this point, the Energy Power Card multiplier of the player will be 0.563

-Same player achieve to collect Land Forces and Naval Forces cards from Military Force Cards.
-At this point, we will be able to calculate total points of the player without considering points from “Major Straits Cards”, “EU Card” and “NATO Card”.
-These cards will add additional points to the player under some conditions which we will describe in following sections.
+The same player achieves to collect Land Forces and Naval Forces cards from Military Force Cards.
+At this point, we will be able to calculate the total points of the player without considering points from “Major Straits Cards”, “EU Card” and “NATO Card”.
+These cards will add additional points to the player under some conditions which we will describe in the following sections.

 #### Total Point Of Player Up to This Point :